The64thGamer/cheeseepedia/content/wiki/Fall Show 2013.md

 * Happy & U Know It (3stage, Cyberamic, Studio C,Weigl)
 * BINGO (3stage, Cyberamic, Studio C,Weigl)

-##Showtape Scans / Images##
+<h2>Showtape Scans / Images</h2>

-## Trivia: ##
+<h2> Trivia: </h2>

 * While this show was to begin playing on September 1st, stores with Existing Stages wouldn't receive the show until after the 6th and those with Studio C/Weigl stages wouldn't get it until after the 13th.
-According to Matt Daniel, this was due to issues with the 3rd party agreement for the film _Free Birds_ due to their in-store cross promotion not beginning until the 16th.
+According to Matt Daniel, this was due to issues with the 3rd party agreement for the film <i>Free Birds</i> due to their in-store cross promotion not beginning until the 16th.
 There were also technical issues with the Studio C/Weigl version.
 * With the newsletter to this show had stores remove Chuck E.'s hat to update the animatronic show to look more accurate to the current design of Chuck.
 * Marvin The Tech Guru - 'Beards' was programmed for Studio C/ Weigl based stores and was part of segment 4 while it was an unprogrammed intermission for stores with Existing Stages.
 When it was reused for [April 2014]({{< ref "wiki/April 2014 Show.md" >}}), it was an intermission for all stages and lacked the programming.